GameServerManagers/LinuxGSM-Docs/SteamCMD.md

 For a list of which servers require logins and game purchases visit: http://gameservermanagers.com/list
 # Plain Text Passwords
 SteamCMD prints out passwords in plain text meaning that your Steam password is open for anyone to see on the server.
-LGSM saves logs and your password will be viewable in the logs.
+LinuxGSM saves logs and your password will be view-able in the logs.

 # Steam Guard
 ![Steam Guard](images/steamcmd/steamguard.jpg)